Skip to content

 Rebecca Crocker, social media expert

-Informal mixing time with CMAP scientists, faculty, Corey
+Informal mixing time with CMAP scientists, faculty, and Corey Powell

 What makes a great science news story?
 What about a great essay, blog post, or feature article?
 What do they have in common with a review paper or colloquium, and what are the fundamental differences?
 We will explore these questions with the help of virtual guest speaker Philip Ball – a former physics PhD and editor at Nature, now a leading science journalist and essayist.

-Informal mixing time with Corey and Rebecca and other CMAP Annual Meeting faculty and scientists
+Coffee and snack break.
+Informal mixing time with Corey, speakers, and other CMAP Annual Meeting faculty and scientists.

-• Activity: live media critique and a network-building exercise
+Activity: Live social media critique and a network-building exercise.

 How to Register